BCCDC-PHL/ncov-tools-nf/README.md

   --outdir <ncov-tools-output> \
 ```

+## Additional Outputs
+There are some outputs from this pipeline that differ from the standard [ncov-tools](https://github.com/jts/ncov-tools) outputs.
+They are:
+- `qc_reports/<run_name>_ncov_watch_summary.tsv`: Not produced by ncov-tools.
+A summary of the number of mutations observed for each watchlist, for each sample.

 ## Caveats
 - We currently assume that the negative control sample is named starting with the letters `NEG`, and that
   no other sample in the run starts with those letters.
 This is being addressed in [this issue](https://github.com/BCCDC-PHL/ncov-tools-nf/issues/6).